 If you are an athlete, why not set yourself a time that really stretched where you are now?
-Or if you are working in a company why not aim to be CEO rather than just a manager?
+Or if you are working in a company why not aim for CEO and not just a manager?

 What got you to where you are today, is not enough to keep you there

-Incidentally, I blogged before about why you shouldn’t aim to be number one in anything you are doing or trying to achieve, so please do not set that as a stretch goal.
+Incidentally, I blogged before about why you shouldn’t aim to be number one in anything you are doing or trying to do, so please do not set that as a stretch goal.

 Your stretch goal should be something that you are in control of.
-Of course, you still have your other ‘normal’ goals that you set and achieve.
+Of course, you still have your other ‘normal’ goals that you set and meet.